davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ### Problem Instances to Problem Classes

-The final conceptual shift is about seeing the haunting general use case inside a problem that's just barely the wrong shape.
+The final conceptual shift comes when you're haunted by the general use case tucked inside a specific business problem.

 Products are about generality: how can we serve many people who have instances of the same problem with a single investment of effort?
 Automation's always asymmetrical; those who need it are more numerous than those who build it.
 When we go to build automation, we want to get the maximum value for our effort.
 We do that by asking what the more generalized need is inside each specific problem, such that our work can be specialized to serve more than just the use case in front of us.